An attractive city at all times

 Our ambition is to manage the city better at these busy times, whilst encouraging residents and visitors to also visit in quieter periods through providing a family-friendly and welcoming environment with plenty to do.

-Ideas for creating an attractive city at all times
+The vision for creating an attractive city at all times

 - Supporting businesses and family-friendly activity in the early evening activity